Reacher (TV series)

 Reacher is an American action crime television series developed by Nick Santora for Amazon Prime Video.
-Based on the Jack Reacher book series by Lee Child, it stars Alan Ritchson as the title character, a self-proclaimed hobo and former U.S. Army military police officer with formidable strength, intellect, and abilities.
-During his travels, Reacher crosses paths with dangerous criminals and battles them.
+Based on the Jack Reacher novel series by Lee Child, it stars Alan Ritchson as the title character, a self-proclaimed drifter and former U.S. Army military police officer with formidable strength, intellect, and abilities.
+During his travels, Reacher crosses paths with dangerous criminals, and becomes involved in deep conundrums.

-The first season of Reacher was based on Killing Floor, Child's 1997 debut novel, and was released on February 4, 2022.
-The second season, based on Bad Luck and Trouble (2007), began on December 15, 2023, and concluded on January 19, 2024.
-The third season, based on the 2003 novel Persuader, premiered on February 20, 2025 and concluded on March 27, 2025.
-In October 2024, before the third season premiere, the series was renewed for a fourth season based on the novel Gone Tomorrow (2009).
+The first season, based on the first novel in the series, Killing Floor, was released on February 4, 2022.
+The second season, based on the eleventh novel, Bad Luck and Trouble, premiered on December 15, 2023, and concluded on January 19, 2024.
+The third season, based on the seventh novel, Persuader, premiered on February 20, 2025, and concluded on March 27, 2025.
+The fourth season, based on the thirteenth novel, Gone Tomorrow, premiered on August 12, 2026, and concluded on September 16, 2026.
+The series was renewed for a fifth season, based on the twentieth novel, Make Me.

-A spin-off series, Neagley, is in production.
+A spin-off series, Neagley, premiered on September 16, 2026.

 Premise

 Jack Reacher is a former U.S. Army military police major with extensive investigative and combat experience who prefers to live as a drifter, travelling from town to town across the United States.

-In the first season, Reacher visits the rural town of Margrave, Georgia, where he is arrested for the murder of a man who turns out to be his brother.
-After he is freed, he teams up with two honest police officers, Oscar Finlay and Roscoe Conklin, to investigate a local conspiracy involving corrupt lawmen, politicians, and a wealthy business tycoon and his son who are running a counterfeiting syndicate.
+In the first season, Reacher visits the rural town of Margrave, Georgia, where he is arrested for the murder of a man who turns out to be his brother, Joe.
+After he is freed, he teams up with two honest police officers, Oscar Finlay and Roscoe Conklin, to investigate a local conspiracy involving corrupt lawmen, politicians, and a wealthy business tycoon and his son, who are running a counterfeiting syndicate.

-In the second season, Reacher is contacted by Frances Neagley, a former member of his old army special-investigations unit.
+In the second season, Reacher is contacted by Frances Neagley, a former member of his old army special investigations unit.
 She tells him of the murder of another unit member, and they assemble the unit's remaining members to avenge his death.
-Their investigation leads them to a technology company with a corrupt security division conspiring with an arms dealer.
+Their investigation leads them to a technology company with a corrupt security division full of NYPD police officers conspiring with a ruthless arms dealer.

-In the third season, Reacher attempts to rescue a DEA informant and delves into the dark heart of a rug-importing business that is a front for an arms trafficking enterprise led by Xavier Quinn, an enemy from his past.
+In the third season, Reacher attempts to rescue a DEA informant and delves into the dark heart of a rug-importing business that is a front for an arms trafficking enterprise led by Xavier Quinn, an enemy from his military past.

+In the fourth season, Reacher encounters a troubled woman named Anna Merrick on a train that takes a dangerous turn, and finds himself caught up in a complex and deadly conspiracy involving a missing USB drive, and enemies at the highest ranks of power.